 By understanding their requirements, you can help them achieve this growth, which in turn will help them in being more engaged and productive towards their work.
 Studies have shown that the greater the level of engagement in your organization, the higher the profits and growth rate.

-So, here are 6 easy ways to measure employee engagement effectively:
+6 best ways to measure employee engagement effectively -

 1. To Measure Employee Engagement You Should Collect Baseline Data: